Advised workshop length: 1.5 hrs

 Still Life

 Learn to draw from observation.
 Notice the space between the objects, how the light creates the form and shadows, notice the scale and shapes of the objects.
-Are their patterns in the floor, in the textiles, or the objects.
+Are there patterns in the floor, in the textiles, or the objects?
 What marks will you use?

 Using pencil and oil pastel we will start by drawing and sketching the objects in front of us.
 When we feel confident to start, we will design our composition and then use colour to bring atmosphere and form to our picture.